 From here I had to buy my return ticket and like when I arrived all the ones within the next hour had sold out so I got some dumplings and waited for my ferry back to Hong Kong!

-Useful Information for visiting Macau from Hong Kong!
+Travel Tips for Visiting Macau from Hong Kong!

 Hong Kong Dollars are widely accepted so there’s no need to exchange money if you’re just going for the day.